 Spread out the pumpkin seeds on a baking tray and roast in the oven for five minutes until they start to change colour.
 Remove from the oven and set aside.

 Finely slice the basil leaves and add to the juice and zest of the orange and 3tbsp of extra-virgin olive oil.
-Pour the mixture over the cooled bulgar wheat and gently combine.
+Pour the mixture over the cooled bulgar wheat, gently combine and season to perfection.

 Mix all the remaining ingredients together and add to the bulgar wheat.
 Snip in some fresh chives and serve at room temperature.